risingisland/Easy-2-Gallery/README.md

 ```

 4. Create a new document for the view processor.
-   doc settings:
+   Doc settings:
-   blank template
+     - blank template
-   all other settings off
+     - all other settings off
-   published
+     - published

    doc content: